Skip to the content.

 Staff

 Folkert Boersma (Project Lead, Wageningen University).
-Folkert Boersma is an Associate Professor at Wageningen University and a researcher at KNMI, specializing in satellite remote sensing of atmospheric composition.
+Folkert Boersma is a Full Professor at Wageningen University and a researcher at KNMI, specializing in satellite remote sensing of atmospheric composition.
 He has extensive experience in leading large research projects, through developing the OMI and TROPOMI NO₂ algorithms.
 He is using satellite observations of NO₂, HCHO, Solar-Induced Fluorescence (SIF), and aerosols to analyse fire plumes and quantify emissions, advancing our understanding of biomass burning impacts.
 His expertise bridges satellite data, atmospheric chemistry, and climate research, contributing to improved air quality and climate monitoring

 Martin de Graaf (Lead WP2, KNMI).
 Martin de Graaf is specialising on the use of (hyper)spectral satellite remote sensing applications for the retrieval of aerosol properties and radiative effects in relation with clouds, from instruments like GOME, SCIAMACHY, OMI, MODIS, SEVIRI and TROPOMI.
 He led the Dutch contribution during two field campaigns to Ascension Island (2016-2017), combining satellite, in-situ aircraft, and ground-based lidar observations.
 He is part of the TROPOMI L2 team, the EarthCARE Cal/Val team, and scientific lead of the aerosol product development for the Sentinel-4 (S4) and Sentinel-5 (S5) satellite series.
 He leads a collaborative project with African partners to use TROPOMI data for urban and rural air quality monitoring in Zimbabwe.